richwynmorris/LS180/sql_revision_notes.md

     ```

 - **Create and remove foreign key constraints from a column.**
+- How do you add a foreign key when creating a table?

+    ```sql
+    CREATE TABLE table_name (
+    id serial PRIMARY KEY,
+    .
+    .
+    table_2_id int REFERECES table_2(id)
+    )
+    ```

+- How do you add a foreign key to a preexisting column?
+What factors must be taken into consideration before doing this?

+    To add a foreign key to a preexisting column, the syntax is:

+    ```sql
+    ALTER TABLE table_name
+    ADD CONSTRAINT fk_name FOREIGN KEY (column_name) REFERENCES (other_table(id));
+    ```

+- How do you remove a foreign key from a column?

+    ```sql
+    ALTER TABLE table_name
+    DROP CONSTRAINT fk_name_of_constraint;
+    ```

 ### Database Diagrams

+- What is a relational database?

+    Relational databases are called relational as it persists data as a set of relations.
+A table made up of columns and rows can be considered a relation.
+If you use something from the `FROM` clause in a `SELECT` statement, it's probably a relation.

+    A *relationship* is different in the sense that we use relationship to discuss how two entities (or data contained within tables) relate between one another.
+A *relation* is simply another way of saying 'table'.

 - **Talk about the different levels of schema.**
+- What are the 3 different levels of schema?
+What is each one concerned with?

+    The 3 different levels of schema each represent a level of abstraction when designing databases.

+    - Conceptual - "*A high level design focused on entities and their relationships." - Concerned with bigger objects and higher level concepts.
+Not concerned with how the data will be stored in the database.
+This will use an entity relationship model to demonstrate the database design.*
+    - Logical - This is concerned with the logical implementation of building relationships between entities.
+Contains attributes and data types that are specific to a particular database.
+Combination of physical and conceptual.
+Uses SQL standard column types.
+Not used most of the time.
+    - Physical - .*"A low level database-specific design focused on implementation."- Concerned primarily with entity attributes, data types and rules between entities.*
 - **Define cardinality and modality.**
+- What is cardinality?

+    Cardinality is the number of objects that exist on each side of the relationship.

+    *'The number of objects on each side of the relationship (1:1, 1:M, M:M)'*

+- What is modality?

+    The modality of the relationship indicates whether the relationship between objects is required or not.

+    *'Tells us whether the relationship is required (1) or optional (0).'*

+    If it is required, there must be at least one instance of that entity.
+If its optional, there doesn't need to be any instances of that entity.

 - **Be able to draw database diagrams using crow's foot notation.**
+- Do entity relationship models reflect all tables used within a database?
+- What does a one to one relationship look like using crow's foot notation?

+    A one-to-one relationship looks like a straight line between entities.

+- What does a one to many relationship look like using crow's foot notation?

+    A one-to-many relationship looks like a straight line terminating in a crow's foot.

+- What does a many to many relationship look like using crow's foot notation?

+    A many-to-many relationship looks like a crows foot terminating in a crows foot.